philmcminn/new-paper/README.md

 There are plenty of tools around to assist you in this process, and I have used a number over the years.
-Currently, I use [Visual Studio Code](https://code.visualstudio.com/) (VS Code for short), which is free and open source, with the [LaTeX workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) plugin.
+Currently, I use [Visual Studio Code](https://code.visualstudio.com/) (VSCode for short), which is free and open source, with the [LaTeX workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) plugin.
 Among other things this plugin automatically builds my PDF every time I make a change to a `.tex` source file.
-With VS Code, I can display the PDF in an editor tab so that I can see it while I am working on it, and have it update while I edit it.
+With VSCode, I can display the PDF in an editor tab so that I can see it while I am working on it, and have it update while I edit it.
 Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and so long as you do not [add any